olavea/go-go-gatsby-funcjam-21/README.md

-# Gatsby FuncJam '21
+# Ruby's TimeShip

-This example shows how to build a form with [react-hook-form](https://react-hook-form.com/) that submits to a Gatsby Function.
+Ruby Reckless is building TimeShip fueled by gold.
+To save her sister Princess Lizabeth from prison in the Tower of London.
+Using a serverless Gatsby Function.
+You can build your own TimeShip.

 1.  **Start developing.**

     To get started clone this repo locally and run `npm install` to add all necessary packages.

     ```shell
-    cd examples/functions-basic-form
+    cd go-go-gatsby-funcjam-21
     npm install
     npm run develop
     ```

 2.  **Open the code and start customizing!**

     Your site is now running at http://localhost:8000!
-You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/form
+You can test the function at http://localhost:8000/api/time-ship?city=oslo&year=2026&price=333

-    Try editing the function in `src/api/form.ts` or form at `src/pages/index.js`
+    Edit the TimeShip function in `src/api/time-ship.js` and put your own name into the `src/pages/index.js`

 3.  **Deploy**